amp2201/PianoToGuitar/README.md

 # PianoToGuitar
-A website to convert piano keys to guitar frets
+A website with an interactive keyboard and guitar that shows the user which piano key a guitar fret corresponds to and vice versa